BYRIO/krita-webdoc-zh/tutorials/krita-brush-tips/sculpt-paint-brush.rst

 .. image:: /images/en/brush-tips/Painter-sculpt-brush-04.png
     :alt: opacity parameter in the rbush setting

 Just adjust the fade-length by |mouseright| on the slider bar.
 You can then input a number.
-In the screenshot, I have 500, but the sweet spot seems to be somewhere betwen 150 and 200.
+In the screenshot, I have 500, but the sweet spot seems to be somewhere between 150 and 200.

 Now, you'll notice that on the start of a stroke, it might be a little faded, so go into **Color Rate** and turn off the **Enable Pen Settings** there.